shaleen-wonder-ent/user-guides/E360_App_Modernize.md

 **Option 1 (Azure-Native):**

 - **Pro:** Offloads significant operational burden to Microsoft — patching, scaling, backups, uptime monitoring, and security updates for Fabric and Azure PaaS are handled by the platform.
 Fewer moving parts for Contoso to manage day-to-day.
 - **Con:** Contoso's team must acquire new skills in Azure networking and deployment.
 Until this ramp-up is complete, Contoso is dependent on Microsoft for troubleshooting and optimisation.
-Providing a list of team members who require Azure portal access for hands-on familiarisation is an identified action item.
+Providing a list of team members who require Azure portal access for hands-on familiarisation is an identified action item. (*Whis is true for any platform*)

 **Option 2 (Cloud-Agnostic):**